TritonDataCenter/rfd/rfd/0003/README.md

     of the DC.
 Near the top of the list should be:
         - currently in maint?
         - is there a reboot plan running?

+13. PhillipS requests "an option to reboot only empty CNs", where in his experience they've had to query *zoneadm list* on CNs instead of *vmadm* because "problems in the past where tools like vmadm were too old to see the running instances".
+    Perhaps something like this:

+        $ sdcadm reboot-plan create \
+            $(sdc-server lookup ...someway to query empty servers... | xargs)

 ## Implementation Details